-4..2.1 Gravimetric hygrometry
+4.7.2.1 Gravimetric hygrometry

+This instrument type is only rarely used in a small number of national metrology institutes, but the description below is given for information.

-The gravimetric method yields an absolute measure of the water-vapour content of an air sample in terms of mixing ratio.
+The gravimetric method yields an absolute measure of the water-vapour content of an air sample in terms of the proposition of water vapour to air – either as a ratio of the two components (mixing ratio) or as a fraction of the total.
+This is expressed in terms of masses of water and air, or sometimes as volume fraction (or rarely as amount fraction, in moles, if the composition of air can be known).
 This is obtained by first removing the water vapour from the sample using a known mass of a drying agent, such as anhydrous phosphorous pentoxide (P2O5) or magnesium perchlorate (Mg(ClO4)2).
 The mass of the water vapour is determined by weighing the drying agent before and after absorbing the vapour.
 The mass of the dry sample is determined either by weighing (after liquefaction to render the volume of the sample manageable) or by measuring its volume (and having knowledge of its density).

 The complexity of the apparatus required to accurately carry out the procedure described limits the application of this method to the laboratory environment.
 In addition, a substantial volume sample of air is required for accurate measurements to be taken and a practical apparatus requires a steady flow of the humid gas for a number of hours, depending upon the humidity, in order to remove a sufficient mass of water vapour for an accurate weighing measurement.
 As a consequence, the method is restricted to providing an absolute calibration reference standard.
-Such an apparatus is found mostly in national .
+Such an apparatus is found mostly in national metrological institutes (NMIs).

-4..2.2 Dynamic two-pressure standard humidity generator
+4.7.2.2 Dynamic two-pressure standard humidity generator